The Wait for the New Toyota 4Runner Just Got Longer

 Toyota has a lot going on right now with the new Land Cruiser, Prius, and Grand Highlander.
 There might not be time to add the updated 4Runner in the mix yet.
 The primary focus could be on global models instead of options primarily sold in North America.

 According to Gear Patrol, Toyota could be prepping for the launch of the Land Cruise Prado in America, which could push the 4Runner back.
+Now the Toyota Land Cruiser is officially returning to America.
+The Land Cruiser could really steal sales from the 4Runner.

 Why would the 2025 4Runner be delayed?